"What

 That day, along a back-country road, a pronghorn father, mother, and

 child appeared.
 As usual, they raced us.
-But this time they turned and headed at full
+But this time, instead of angling across our

-speed towards a nearby barbed-wire fence.
-I watched, expecting them to jump.
-They
+road, they turned and headed at full speed towards a nearby barbed-wire fence.
+I watched,

-didnt even try!
-One after the other, both deer-sized parents simply ran directly through
+expecting them to jump.
+They didnt even try!
+One after the other, both deer-sized

-the fence, right between two wires, never appearing to touch either one, never slowing.
-I
+parents simply ran directly through the fence, right between two wires, never appearing to

-was incredulous.
+touch either one, never slowing.
+I was incredulous.
 They couldnt have done that!

 The fawn seemed to think "They did it.
 I can too."
 And it